Add media file - too many options? Confusing ...

 To me, the only thing about the buttons would be: if we'd display the drop zone anytime, we could remove button no 2 - however I would only change that when adding a new drop zone implementation which can do more (for example paste images and upload folders - there's a ticket for that :)).

-#2 Updated by Sybille Peters 2 months ago
+Updated by Sybille Peters about 1 year ago

 Thanks for the clarifications.
 That is very helpful.